What is hyperhidrosis?

-Hyperhidrosis describes excessive sweating due to the overstimulation of the eccrine sweat glands by a neurotransmitter, acetylcholine .
-Hyperhidrosis can be primary, which happens earlier in life, or secondary, which is caused by systemic diseases or as a side effect of certain medications.
+Hyperhidrosis is excessive sweating due to the overstimulation of the eccrine sweat glands by a neurotransmitter, acetylcholine .
+Hyperhidrosis can be primary, which happens early in life, or secondary, which is caused by systemic or neurological diseases, or as a side effect of medications.

 Drug-induced hyperhidrosis is the most common cause of secondary hyperhidrosis.
+Drugs can act on the hypothalamus or at spinal thermoregulatory centres, at sympathetic ganglia or at the eccrine-neuroeffector junction .
 It results from the release of acetylcholine by medications that block the action of acetylcholinesterase, an enzyme that breaks down the neurotransmitter .

 There are no specific characteristics that increase the risk of a person getting drug-induced hyperhidrosis.
 It can begin at any age, and affect people of all races .

 Other factors that can contribute to increased sweating include a family history of increased sweating, and underlying medical conditions such as obesity, diabetes, hyperthyroidism, menopause, or cancer [4,5].

 Different classes of medications can influence the sweating response by acting centrally in the brain and the peripheral nervous system [2,5,6].